Republic of Siena: Petrucci Era

 The Noveschi returned to the city under Pandolfo Petrucci in 1487.
 Pandolfo slowly gathered many political offices and grew his influence until 1500, when with the execution of his father-in-law Niccolò Borghese for conspiracy to murder him, as well as with the support of Florence and of Alfonso of Calabria, Pandolfo was able to seize complete control of the city.
 Though a tyrant, Pandolfo brought Siena back to prosperity, favoring arts and sciences, as well as improving its economy.
 Pandolfo was succeeded by his son Borghese Petrucci.
-After only 4 years of rule, Borghese was ousted by his cousin, cardinal Raffaello Petrucci, helped by Pope Leo X. In the wake of more responsibilities from the Church, Raffaello was forced to cede the city to his nephew, Franceso Petrucci, who only ruled for a year before being ousted by Pandolfo's youngest son, Fabio.
+After only 4 years of rule, Borghese was ousted by his cousin, cardinal Raffaello Petrucci, helped by Pope Leo X. In the wake of more responsibilities from the Church, Raffaello was forced to cede the city to his nephew, Francesco Petrucci, who only ruled for a year before being ousted by Pandolfo's youngest son, Fabio.
 Fabio was exiled in 1525 by the Sienese people, marking the end of the Petrucci era.

 End of the Republic

 With the end of the Petrucci era internal strife resumed, with the popular faction ousting the Noveschi party supported by Pope Clement VII: the latter sent an army, but was defeated at Camollia in 1526.
 Emperor Charles V took advantage of the chaotic situation to put a Spanish garrison in Siena.
 From 1529 until 1541 the republic was governed by Alfonso Piccolomini.
-The citizens expelled it in 1552, allying with France: this was unacceptable for Charles, who sent his general Gian Giacomo Medici to lay siege to it with a Florentine-Imperial army.
+The citizens expelled him in 1552, allying with France: this was unacceptable for Charles, who sent his general Gian Giacomo Medici to lay siege to it with a Florentine-Imperial army.

 The Sienese government entrusted its defence to Piero Strozzi.
 When the latter was defeated at the Battle of Marciano in August 1554, any hope of relief was lost.
 After 18 months of resistance, Siena surrendered to Spain on 21 April 1555, marking the end of the Republic.
-The new Spanish King Philip II, owing huge sums to the House of Medici, ceded Siena's entire territory to the Duke of Florence (apart from a series of coastal fortress annexed to the State of the Presidi), to which it belonged for the next three centuries until the Italian unification in the 19th century.
-An exiled Sienese republican government of 700 Sienese families in Montalcino did not concede defeat in the Battle of Marciano and continued to resist Tuscan rule until 1559.
+The new Spanish King Philip II, owing huge sums to the House of Medici, ceded Siena's entire territory to the Duchy of Florence (apart from a series of coastal fortress annexed to the State of the Presidi), with which it was merged in 1569 to form the Grand Duchy of Tuscany.
+An exiled Sienese republican government of 700 Sienese families in Montalcino did not concede defeat in the Battle of Marciano and continued to resist Tuscan rule until 1559, when Tuscan troops arrived and annexed Montalcino, too.